ralorueda/DM-Check/README.md

 ## 📚 More Information

-For a complete list of commands, examples, and advanced features (lemmas, subsumption checking, rechecking proofs, etc.), visit the full documentation:
+For a complete list of commands, examples, and advanced features (lemmas, subsumption checking, rechecking proofs, etc.), visit the website:
 🔗 [https://safe-tools.dsic.upv.es/dmc/](https://safe-tools.dsic.upv.es/dmc/)

 ---

-## 🧠 Credits

-**DM-Check** is developed at the *Universitat Politècnica de València (UPV)* as part of the **SAFE-Tools** framework for formal verification.

----

 ## 📜 License

-This project is distributed for academic and research purposes.
+DM-CHECK is free software released under the GNU General Public License for academic and research purposes.
-For reuse or modifications, please contact the authors or refer to the licensing information on the [official DM-Check page](https://safe-tools.dsic.upv.es/dmc/).